-When an in-network provider or benefit isn't available or can't meet your medical needs, most plans will help you get any medically necessary care outside the provider network (at the in-network cost sharing).
+When an in-network provider or benefit isn't available or can't meet your medical needs, your plan must help you get any medically necessary covered services outside the provider network (at the in-network cost sharing).

-Compare: If you have Original Medicare, you don't need a referral to use a specialist in most cases (go to page 57).
-You can also use any provider you want that takes Medicare, anywhere in the U.S.
+Compare: If you have Original Medicare, you don't need a referral to use a specialist in most cases (page 57), and you generally don't need prior approval to use a covered benefit.